Hiring in Engineering and Manufacturing: Expect conservative demand in engineering and manufacturing

 As global markets transitioned to a post-pandemic climate, Vietnam’s engineering and manufacturing industries experienced a bout of turnovers in 2022.

 “With borders now re-opened, many regional heads of manufacturing companies could finally make in-person visits to check in on the business.
-On these trips, they let go of incumbents and hired extensively to replace these senior roles,” observes Andrew Humphreys, Associate Director of Supply Chain & Engineering at Robert Walters Vietnam.
+On these trips, they let go of incumbents and hired extensively to replace these senior roles,” observes Trang Nguyen, Manager of Engineering & Manufacturing at Robert Walters Vietnam.
 Furthermore, companies were compelled to hire as manufacturing activities resumed pre-COVID levels and workers could physically go to factories again.

 Demand for consumer products across exports and domestic markets soared in the first half of 2022.
 This contributed to a significant rise in recruitment within the same timeframe, with hiring activity slowing down in the latter half of the year due to economic uncertainties in the US and Europe.

-Read on to find out more about Andrew’s expectations of Vietnam’s labour market and hiring trends for Engineering and Manufacturing professionals in 2023.
+Read on to find out more about Trang's expectations of Vietnam’s labour market and hiring trends for Engineering and Manufacturing professionals in 2023.

 Younger candidates may have advantage for managerial roles